gilliorem/philosophers/README.md

 Suppose we have two Writers,
 so the *routine* can be:
 - Hold the marker, write
-- Release the marker, Think
+- Release the marker, think

-Since writers are *threads running in parrallel*, one is gonna wait for the first round of writing and then, they will run together until we stop the simulation.
+Since writers are *threads running in parrallel*, one is gonna wait for the first round of writing and then, they will run together, simultaneously, until we stop the simulation.

 And...